ilo-token/ilo-token.github.io/README.md

 ## Running locally

-After building or watching, run `deno task start` to start a local server.
-The stdout will tell you the URL to use to test the local copy of ilo Token.
+After building or watching, you can directly run `./dist/index.html` with your browser to test ilo Token.
+If you wish to start a local server, run `deno task start`.
+The stdout will tell you the URL to use.